Lauki Kofta Curry | Vegan Meatballs In Indian Curry

 - Heat oil in a deep frying pan on medium to high flame.

-- Keep flame in medium heat as on high flame the outer side will get over cooked while the inner part will still remain uncooked.
+- Keep flame in medium-high heat as on high flame the outer side will get over brown while the inner part will still remain uncooked.

 - Take out the fried lauki balls and place on a tissue to remove excess oil.

-- Add 1 tsp cumin seed and let it sizzle.
-Then add chopped ginger garlic, green chilli and sauté till onions cooked light brown.
+- Add 1 tsp cumin seed and let it crackle.
+Then add chopped ginger-garlic, green chili and sauté till onions cooked translucent.

 - Add chopped tomatoes and sauté till cooked soft.
-Add kasuri methi.

 - Add all dry spices (coriander powder, cumin powder, turmeric powder, red chilli powder) to the pan and sauté.

 - Add 1 cup of water to it and mix well.
 Season with salt.
-Keep it on high flame.
-Let it simmer for 5 mins.
+Add crushed Kasuri methi powder.